 The church’s enormous size becomes apparent once inside.
 Its original floor plan was probably based on that of the Basilica Ulpia at the Forum of Trajan.
 Four rows of twenty granite columns separate the central nave from its aisles.

-One of the most interesting items that escaped the disastrous fire is the five-and-a-half meter tall paschal candle stand, created around 1170 by Nicolo di Angelo and Pietro Vassalletto.
+One of the most interesting items that escaped the disastrous fire is the five-and-a-half-meter-tall Easter candle stand, created around 1170 by Nicolo di Angelo and Pietro Vassalletto.
 It is decorated with carvings that represent scenes from the bible.
 It looks packed with numerous figures crammed into a small area.
 At the foot of the stand are mythical figures, half-human, half-animal.

 The triumphal arch across the nave rests on Ionic columns and is embellished with a mosaic from the fifth century that was restored after the fire.
 At the center of the arch, in a circle, is a stern looking Christ.
 Birds (representing the four evangelists), angels, twenty-four elders and, below, the saints Peter and Paul, all flank the figure of Christ.